 - poor seminal quality, absence of sperm, genetic alterations in sperm, etc.

 - Female infertility

-Types of assisted reproduction techniques
+Assisted reproduction techniques

-It is the fertility treatment involving the lowest complexity, and the most similar one to natural conception.
+It is the fertility treatment involving the lowest complexity and the most similar one to natural conception.
 It involves the insertion of sperm directly into the female reproductive system, usually in the womb, to ease make it easier for the sperm to reach the egg in the Fallopian tube, as it happens when pregnancy is achieved naturally.